TOAST-DOCS/Certificate-Manager/en/console-guide.md

 5. Select **Type**.
     * **For Service** refers to registering and using domains on a DNS server
     * while **For Defense** refers to acquiring by purchase of domain for the purpose of service credibility, although it is not practically applied.
 6. Select whether to enable notifications.
-It shows whether to send notifications to each domain, and with **Disabled**, no notification is sent to the corresponding domain.
+It shows whether to send notifications to each domain, and with **Not Use**, no notification is sent to the corresponding domain.
 7. Select to enable/disable **Auto Collect**.
 If Auto Collect is **Enable**, following items are automatically collected from the whois server:
     * Creation Date
     * Expiration Date